surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 		call_user_func_array('bar', func_get_args());
 	}

-Basically, don't stop working, don't stop using PHP, don't optimize something "because you heard that", "because someone told you that".
+Basically, don't stop working, don't stop using PHP, don't optimize something "because you heard that", "because someone told you that", and don't design your application by performance, but keep doing it by features.

-Profile your script and verify those assumptions by yourself, do not blindly apply some performance patch assuming that.
+However, profile your script, often, and verify every assumptions by yourself, do not blindly apply some performance patch assuming that...?
+Check by yourself.

 We, at Blackfire engineer team, spend many time finding interesting metrics to show our PHP users.
 We use our deep knowledge of the PHP engine to gather many items showing you what's happening into the deepness of your PHP scripts.